Preethika1801/Park_Vision_Backend/README.md

 ## 📄 Additional Documentation

-To understand this project in more detail, please refer to the **Word document** uploaded in the repository.
+To understand this project in more detail, please refer to the **File** uploaded in the repository.